 - The Maida Kamber Center (MKC) offers two resources to help you identify careers that align with your personality, interests, values, and strengths.
 We recommend starting with the Focus 2 assessment.
 Register for your own personal account using the password from the MKC site.

 - Hawai‘i Career Explorer is an interactive resource to gain information and real-time data for occupations, companies, state agencies, institutions, and industry sectors.
-Start with exploring an industry or taking a lifestyle quiz to find out how much money you need to make to afford the lifestyle you want..
+Start with exploring an industry, reviewing the top jobs and skills in demand in Hawaii, or taking a lifestyle quiz to find out how much money you need to make to afford the lifestyle you want.

 - Informational Interviews: Gain insider knowledge from people already working in a job, industry, or organization you’re interested in.
 Pick up a copy of the Networking Success Strategies handout in the Employment Prep Center (EPC) office for more info.
 Or, learn more about UH Connect which is a networking and mentoring platform for UH alumni.